 There are also related concepts that tell stories set within the world of D&D, and others that focus on highlighting the rules and strategies that go into the game.
 Each of these podcasts is good for people with different levels of experience, so those looking for a D&D podcast can likely find one to get into whether they’re a total novice or someone much more experienced.
 Of course, you’re welcome to try any podcast you want, but some may be a little intense at first for people who are less familiar with the game.

-Take a look at these podcasts, which are great D&D podcasts for whatever you might be looking for.
+Take a look at these podcasts, which are great D&D

 “Critical Role” is one of the most popular podcasts, and it features an all-star lineup of voice actors playing through a regular D&D game.